alisaifee/coredis/docs/source/handbook/himport.rst

 :meth:`~coredis.patterns.himport.HashImport.add` takes a positional value list, a mapping keyed by the field names, or those names as keywords (``himport.add("user:1", name="alice", email="...")``).

+A session started on a client from :meth:`coredis.Sentinel.primary_for` is the standalone session.
+It does not survive failover: the held socket dies with the old primary.
+After :exc:`~coredis.exceptions.ConnectionError` or a new primary, open a new ``primary.himport(...)``.

 Flush and abort
 ^^^^^^^^^^^^^^^